 I’ve been using Nikon DSLR cameras for about 13 years professionally, and even longer when it was just my hobby.
-I’m very set in my ways when it comes to the controls and feel of a classic Nikon camera.
-I was very hesitant to make any change.
-My main camera bodies have been the D850 and a couple of D750’s for a while now.
-I had some of my photography friends tell me how much they loved their mirrorless cameras, however I had a lot of concerns about switching.
-I will go over some of those below, and why I’ve really ended up loving the switch to mirrorless and the Nikon Z6 II.
+I’m very set in my ways regarding the controls and feel of a classic Nikon camera, and I was very hesitant to make any changes.
+My main camera bodies have been the D850 and a couple of D750s for a while now.
+Some of my photography friends told me how much they loved their mirrorless cameras.
+However, I had a lot of concerns about switching.
+I will go over some of those below and why I’ve ended up loving the switch to mirrorless and the Nikon Z6 II.

 My concern about using flashes ended up not being a problem at all, with one exception.
-By default, with a mirrorless camera, you are looking at a screen inside the camera that is showing the actual exposure of your picture.
-Of course, with a mirrored camera you are just looking directly through the lens, so the exposure settings make no difference to your view.
+By default, with a mirrorless camera, you are looking at a screen inside the camera showing your picture’s actual live exposure.
+Of course, with a mirrored camera, you look directly through the lens, so the exposure settings make no difference to your view.

-Many off camera flash photographers will underexposure a picture and then use a flash for some fill light, especially in a situation with a bright sky behind a subject.
-Nikon actually understands that seeing the actual exposure settings through the viewfinder doesn’t work with flash, so it automatically disables this feature.
+Many off-camera flash photographers will underexposure a picture and then use a flash for some fill light, especially in a situation with a bright sky behind a subject.
+Nikon understands that seeing the live exposure settings through the viewfinder doesn’t work well with flash.
+So it automatically disables this feature.
 It shows a view similar to a mirrored camera, where the exposure settings have no effect.
-Most of the time this works perfectly.
-Just understand, if you are a flash photographer, you are losing the benefits of seeing the exposure before shooting.
+Most of the time, this works perfectly.
+Just understand if you are a flash photographer, you lose the benefits of seeing the exposure before shooting.

 However, there is one issue with this.
-I think it’s something Nikon started to address in it’s latest 1.20 firmware update for the Z6 II, but it still persist for me.
+I think it’s something Nikon started to address in its latest 1.20 firmware update for the Z6 II, but it persists for me.
 They confusingly say that the latest firmware “Improved the performance of face/eye-detection AF and subject visibility with optional flash units.”
 I think they are referring to the issue I’m talking about here.
-With a mirrored camera if you are looking into the sunset, you are just looking at it and your eye has to adjust, or just put on some sunglasses.
+If you are looking into the sunset with a mirrored camera, you are just looking at it, and your eye has to adjust, or you just put on sunglasses.
 Our eyes are pretty amazing at seeing someone even standing against the sun.

-The view through a mirrorless camera, when using flash, is not affected by your exposure settings.
-The camera is just guessing how to best show you the view that you are seeing.
-Normally this is no problem at all.
-However, in a situation where the subject is very backlit, the viewfinder will exposure for the sky and make the subject in silhouette.
+When using flash, the view through a mirrorless camera is not affected by your exposure settings.
+The camera is just guessing how to show you best the view of what you are seeing.
+Usually, this is no problem at all.
+However, in a situation where the subject is very backlit, the viewfinder will expose for the sky and make the subject in silhouette.

 Use Native or Adapted lenses on the Nikon Z6 II?